digital-asset/daml/docs/source/daml/intro/8_Upgrading.rst

 Since we are upgrading from chapter 7, the setup for this chapter is slightly more complex:

 #.
-In a base directory, load the chapter 7 project using ``daml new 7_Composing daml-intro-7``.
+In a base directory, load the chapter 7 project using ``daml new 7Composing --template daml-intro-7``.
 The directory ``7_Composing`` here is important as it'll be referenced by the other projects we are creating.
 #.
-In the same directory, load the chapter 8 Asset project using ``daml new 8_Assets daml-intro-8-assets``.
+In the same directory, load the chapter 8 Asset project using ``daml new 8Assets --template daml-intro-8-assets``.
 #.
-In the same directory, load the chapter 8 Upgrade project using ``daml new 8_Upgrade daml-intro-8-upgrade``.
+In the same directory, load the chapter 8 Upgrade project using ``daml new 8Upgrade --template daml-intro-8-upgrade``.

 ``8_Assets`` is an improved version of the chapter 7 model, and ``8_Upgrade`` is a DAML model used to upgrade an existing, running application of the chapter 7 model to the new improved ``8_Assets`` model.
 The upgraded model has one major new feature: Multi-signatory owners.
 Wherever we had ``owner : Party`` in chapter 7, we now have ``owner : [Party]`` or something similar.
 This changes almost all templates.
 We can't just use composition and add new templates to the ledger, we need to convert old ``Asset`` contracts into new ones.
 We will use this feature to explore control flow, typeclasses, functions, and the Standard Libary in chapters 9 and 10, but for now, we will concentrate on the Upgrading part.